 The scale menu

-This menu will allow you to calibrate your image.
+This menu allows you to calibrate your image.

 To calibrate an image, there are two methods :